WuMyster/Rat-Game/README.md

-# CS230_Rats
+# Rats-Game

 Final submission to the course work given in CS-230
-I (Jing) have continued on this project in the branch Main-J
+I (deShortOne have continued on this project in the branch Main-J